143 Research Institutions jobs in South Africa

 - SDL6 - Biocompatibility with organoids / organ-on-a-chip

-- SDL7 - Synthetic scale-up of materials and molecules (University of British Colombia partner lab)
+- SDL7 - Synthetic scale-up of materials and molecules (University of British Columbia partner lab)

 - A central AI and Automation lab to support all the SDLs